When you are looking to start up a website and put ads on your website, it is essential to understand some differences between the different ad terms.

 Here are a few things that can affect your EPMV:

-- Number of visits but not just visits the engaged and not engaged visits.
+- The number of visits but not just the engaged and not engaged visits.

 - The bounce rate of each landing page.